iamkingsgold/iamkingsgold/README.md

 **Software Engineer • Serial Entrepreneur**

-Welcome to my GitHub.
-I'm passionate about building products, solving problems with code, and documenting my journey from developer to founder.
+KINGSGOLD is a Nigerian software engineer and serial entrepreneur.

-## 🚀 About Me
+## 🚀 About

 Kingsley Chidubem Nwoye, also known as KINGSGOLD, is a Nigerian software engineer and serial entrepreneur building startups including Range Universe while documenting his journey through his FROM COAL TO GOLD philosophy.

-## FROM COAL TO GOLD 🖤💛
+## FROM COAL TO GOLD

 **Coal → Software Engineer**
 **Gold → Serial Entrepreneur**